rethinkdb/rethinkdb-rs/api/python/index.md

 ---

 {% apisection Accessing ReQL%}
-All ReQL queries begin from the top level module.
+All ReQL queries begin from the top-level module.

 ## [r](r/) ##